Parameter Transfer for Quantum Approximate Optimization of Weighted MaxCut: Introduction

 In this work we demonstrate parameter transfer for QAOA applied to the weighted MaxCut problem, which has many relevant practical problems as special cases~\cite{Lucas2014qubo}, including network community detection~\cite{Newman06modularity}.
 We develop intuition by first examining the impact of weights on the QAOA parameter landscapes and then propose a simple transfer scheme based on this intuition.
 Our scheme, illustrated in Fig.~\ref{fig:schematic}, uses a simple rescaling technique to transfer typical (median) optimized parameters from unweighted MaxCut instances to weighted instances with varying sizes and with weights coming from varying distributions.
 Despite its simplicity, our approach leads to approximation ratios that are competitive with those found by direct (computationally expensive) parameter optimization.
-We show how the performance can be further improved at the cost of only a few extra QAOA circuit evaluations by sampling from a metadistribution of optimized parameters learned using kernel density estimation.
-If the transferred parameters are used as starting point for the BFGS optimization algorithm, a single BFGS run recovers approximation ratios equal to (up to high precision) that of QAOA with exhaustively optimized parameters in $96.85\%$ of the cases considered.
+We show how the performance can be further improved at the cost of only a few extra QAOA circuit evaluations by sampling from a metadistribution of good parameters learned using kernel density estimation.
+If the transferred parameters are used as the starting point for the BFGS optimization algorithm, a single BFGS run recovers approximation ratios equal to (up to high precision) that of QAOA with directly optimized parameters in $96.35\%$ of the cases considered.
 Our results provide empirical evidence that instance independence of optimal parameters, previously shown for unweighted MaxCut, extends to the weighted case.
+Our numerical results are for QAOA with 1, 2 and 3 layers, although it is likely that the same qualitative behavior will be observed for a higher number of layers.
 To show the limitations of parameter transfer, we explore a set of graphs with edge weights drawn from a pathological distribution and identify the mechanisms behind the relatively poor performance of the transferred parameters for these instances.
 While these cases challenge our direct parameter transfer approach, we find that our parameters can still serve as a good initial point for BFGS optimization even in such instances.

 All data in this paper is available in the open-source software package \texttt{QAOAKit}~\cite{shaydulin2021qaoakit}, and we provide code examples of how our findings can be leveraged in practice~\cite{codeexampledirectlink}.
 Our findings demonstrate that a simple transfer scheme can dramatically reduce the cost of parameter optimization for QAOA in the general weighted case, bringing QAOA one step closer to being able to address problems of practical interest and demonstrate quantum computational advantage.